Bielectron vortices in two-dimensional Dirac semimetals

-Fully confined zero-energy vortices should be clearly distinguished from the widely discussed `atomic collapse' peculiarities in the graphene density of states in a supercritical attractive Coulomb potential, since the potential decaying as $1/r$ cannot support square-integrable states.
-Notably, the experimentally observed maximum in graphene's density of states in the presence of supercritical impurities \cite{crommie}, which is attributed to the wavefunction collapse, can be better explained using the zero-energy vortices picture in conjunction with optimal screening.
-Indeed, for the `collapsed' states the observed peaks in the density of states are too close to the Dirac points, and the spatial extent of the measured induced charge density around the impurities is of the order of tens of graphene lattice constant, which is easier to explain in terms of the large-size vortices rather than the short-scale wavefunction collapse at the impurity center.
-Furthermore, the recently discovered `whispering-gallery modes' in scanning tunneling microscopy of gated graphene \cite{whispering} can be also explained in terms of zero-energy vortices.
+Fully confined zero-energy vortices should be clearly distinguished from the widely discussed `atomic collapse' peculiarities in the graphene density of states in a supercritical attractive Coulomb potential, since the potential decaying as $1/r$ cannot support square-integrable solutions.
+Notably, the experimentally observed maximum in graphene's density of states in the presence of supercritical impurities \cite{crommie}, which is attributed to the wavefunction collapse, may be also explained using the zero-energy vortices picture in conjunction with optimal screening.
+Indeed, the observed peaks in the density of states are too close to the Dirac points, and the spatial extent of the measured induced charge density around the impurities is of the order of tens of graphene lattice constant, which is easier to explain in terms of the large-size vortices rather than the short-scale wavefunction collapse at the impurity center.
+Furthermore, there has been a recent glut of experiments on electrostatic confinement in graphene \cite{Margapoti, whispering, Mao2016, Gutierrez, LeeWong, Bai2017} which may, due to the long lifetimes found, be fingerprints of zero-energy bound states.

-In this Letter, we generalize the principles behind the aforementioned single particle picture of confinement to the two-body problem.
-We show that electrostatic binding of particles into vortices is possible, energetically favorable and can arguably provide an alternative explanation of several experimental findings for gated graphene.
+In this Article, we generalize the principles behind the aforementioned single particle picture of confinement to the two-body problem.
+We show that electrostatic binding of same charge particles into bielectron vortices is both possible and energetically favorable, the effects of which will be apparent in local density of states measurements.